pp4rs/2018-uzh/docs/about.md

 ### Ulrich Bergmann

-[Ulrich](http://www.econ.uzh.ch/en/people/graduatestudents/bergmann.html) is a 4th year Doctoral Candidate in the Department of Economics.
-His research interests lie in experimental economics and behavioural economics.
+[Uli](http://www.econ.uzh.ch/en/people/graduatestudents/bergmann.html) is a 4th year Doctoral Candidate in the Department of Economics.
+His research interests lie in behavioral, experimental and neuro-economics.

-Urlich leads the following modules:
+Uli leads the following modules:

 * Introduction
 * Terminal